klmitch/turnstile/README.rst

   limits stored in the Redis database.
 This option defaults to "limits".

+control.multi
+  If set to "on", "yes", "true", or "1", the control daemon will run in a separate process.
+This enables Turnstile to be compatible with WSGI servers which use multiple worker processes.

 control.node_name
   The name of the node.
 If provided, this option allows the specification of a recognizable name for the node.
 Currently, this